borsch/mongomery/docs/index.md

 That's why Mongomery add something called placeholders that can be used to insert/assert data in JSON files

 There is two types of Placeholders: insert & assert placeholders.
 More info about placeholders you can find [here](placeholders.md)

+## Mongomery Spring wrapper

+Mongomery also has it's own Spring wrapper that can be used in Spring & Spring Boot tests.
+Documentation can be found [here](spring.md)